leotfh/typst-ECE-template/README.md

 > [!WARNING]
 > This is still WIP, feel free to open issues or PRs!
+> This is not a real typst template yet.

 # typst-ECE-template
 This Typst template is intended for writing a bachelors thesis at the Electronic Engineering departement at FH JOANNEUM.
 Lab reports and master thesis options might be added later.